Cape Cod Canal, Buzzards Bay, MA ? Painting and Steel Repairs, Vertical Lift Railroad Bridge

 Description

-The U.S. Army Corps of Engineers, New England District, is soliciting bids for painting and steel repairs on the Vertical Lift Railroad Bridge at Cape Cod Canal in Buzzards Bay, Massachusetts.
-The project involves extensive preparation and application of a high-performance paint system, along with limited steel repairs, to ensure the structural integrity and functionality of the bridge, which is critical for both rail and marine traffic.
-This historic bridge, constructed in 1935, requires careful coordination with local rail services and marine traffic to maintain operations during the project, which is expected to last approximately 545 days and has an estimated value between $10 million and $25 million.
-Interested contractors should contact Brian Mannion at brian.t.mannion@usace.army.mil or Erin Bradley at ERIN.E.BRADLEY@USACE.ARMY.MIL for further details.
+The U.S. Army Corps of Engineers, New England District, is soliciting bids for the Painting and Steel Repairs of the Vertical Lift Railroad Bridge at Cape Cod Canal, Buzzards Bay, Massachusetts.
+The project involves extensive preparation and application of a high-performance paint system, along with necessary steel repairs, to ensure the structural integrity and functionality of the bridge, which is critical for both rail and marine traffic.
+This historic bridge, constructed in 1935, requires careful coordination with the Mass Coastal Railroad and marine traffic controllers to maintain operations during the project, which is expected to last approximately 545 days and has an estimated value between $10 million and $20 million.
+Interested contractors should contact Brian Mannion at brian.t.mannion@usace.army.mil or Erin Bradley at ERIN.E.BRADLEY@USACE.ARMY.MIL for further details, and note that the bid due date has been extended to February 19, 2025.

 Files